 A stark example of this can be seen in when Nortel filed for bankruptcy in 2009.
 Nortel sold various business units and tangible assets and raised $3.2 billion.
 The last assets to be sold were the company’s 6000 patents, which were recorded on Nortel’s balance sheet at cost: $31 million.
 While the frothiest market estimate of their value was $1 billion, most analyst estimates were far south of this.

-Although many recognize the limitations of the Balance Sheet, there seems to be a general consensus that somehow the P&L is more ‘honest’ and a better reflection of true company performance.
-However, if you look beneath the surface you realize that P&L can lead you to erroneous conclusions as well.
+Although many recognise the limitations of the Balance Sheet, there seems to be a general consensus that somehow the P&L is more ‘honest’ and a better reflection of true company performance.
+However, if you look beneath the surface you realise that P&L can lead you to erroneous conclusions as well.

 A simple example from Baruch Lev, Professor of Accounting and Finance at New York University’s Stern School of Business, illustrates just one facet of the problem, which relates to the accounting treatment of R&D on the P&L. Imagine two companies who both $10M and both want to be able to manufacture product X. ‘Company A’ spends $10m on R&D (R&D being the generation of intangible assets) and ends up being able to manufacture product ‘X’.